 Copyright and Permissions

 Special Collections reserves the right to decide what materials are available for use and reproduction and what form that reproduction may take.
 Special Collections also reserves the right to refuse duplication if, in their judgment, fulfillment of the order affects the condition, confidentiality, or copyright of the material.
 Patrons are responsible for determining whether materials from Special Collections or materials outside the collection require permissions from the copyright holder.
 For staff to digitize copyrighted works, signed letters of permissions must be provided.
-When planning to publish materials obtained from Special Collections, a Permission to Publish or Permission for Commercial Use form must be completed and signed by the patron and a Special Collections Department staff member.
+When planning to publish materials obtained from Special Collections, a Permission to Publish or Permission for Commercial Use form must be completed and signed by the patron and the Repostiroy Head.

 The Special Collections Department must be cited when materials are published and/or distributed.
 Any citation of archival material must contain the following elements: